lkloon123/laravel-mocean/README.md

 use Mocean;
 ```

-then u can have can statically call all function defined in \NeoSon\Mocean\MoceanInterface.
+then u can statically call all function defined in \NeoSon\Mocean\MoceanInterface.
 Look [Usage](#usage) for more usage info.

 ## License